Microsoft will shut down LinkedIn service in China after facing criticism for censoring posts

 “There remains a lot more questions than answers,” Chan said by email on Thursday.
 “Did some Chinese authority reach out to LinkedIn with a list of people and posts they had a problem with?
 Or did LinkedIn take the initiative and do it themselves?
 Knowing what happened matters.”

 Greg Bruno, a freelance journalist and author who focuses on Tibetan issues, said in an interview Thursday that LinkedIn told him he was blocked inside China due to “prohibited” content in the publications section of his profile.
-The only information in this section was about his three-year-old book, which he said details “China’s effort to marginalize and de-legitimize Tibetan exiles.”
+The only information in this section was about his three-year-old book, which he said details “China’s effort to marginalize and delegitimize Tibetan exiles.”

 “I was pretty angry,” he said.
 “The biggest thing that bothered me about LinkedIn’s message was it was putting the onus on me to self-censor.”